AntoniCarolMateo/CurriculumVitae/README.md

   - Language : Java
   - More Important knowlege: AndroidLifeCycle, MVVM Design Pattern, Backend[*Python and MySql*].

-- **ICT Innovation**: subject were we workend on the START APP, on the bussines plan.
+- **ICT Innovation**: working on the START APP, on the bussines plan, focusing on building the company.
-  - Learned the workflow of a developement company, and essential factors when doing an STARTAPP.
+  - Learned the workflow of a developement company, and essential factors when doing an STARTAPP, focused on an developement context.

 - **Software Engineering** : worked on the software documentation from the app.
   - Learned requiriement search, analisis, and treatement.
 Market domain, TAM SAM SOM.
 Sprints documentation.